Please note that this post contains affiliate links. Read my legal page for further reference.

 The IRS has gotten stricter.
 You need to show proof that everything is related to business.
 You need receipts!

-Meals and entertainment that directly correlate to your business like taking a potential client out for coffee are deductible at 50%.
+Meals that directly relate to your business like taking a potential client out for coffee are deductible at 50%.
 If your potential (and high profile) client loves basketball, and you take him or her to a game it’s deductible at 50% as well.
 Just ensure that you have proof and documentation to ensure that you’re covering yo'self!

 ** AS OF THE TAX YEAR 2018, ENTERTAINMENT IS NO LONGER DEDUCTIBLE.
 MEALS ARE STILL DEDUCTIBLE AT 50%.
 THE DIFFERENCE IS THAT WHEN YOU'RE HAVING A MEAL WITH A CUSTOMER OR CLIENT, ONLY YOUR MEAL IS DEDUCTIBLE!